Nicotine: The Most Misunderstood Nootropic in the World

 The History of Nicotine

-Tobacco was first introduced into Europe in 1559 from North America where it was mainly used by Native Americans for ceremonial and medicinal purposes.
+Tobacco was first introduced into Europe in 1559 from North America where Native Americans mainly used it for ceremonial and medicinal purposes.
 In Europe, it was used for smoking as well as an insecticide.

 Nicotine was first isolated from tobacco in 1828 by chemists Wilhelm Heinrich Posselt and Karl Ludwig Reimann.
 Its chemical formula was derived in 1843, and it was first synthesized in 1904.
 It was named after the tobacco plant Nicotiana tabacum, which was named after French ambassador Jean Nicot de Villemain.